StanfordVL/franka-panda-iprl/README.md

 Franka Panda
 ============
-Redis driver for the Franka Panda.
+Redis driver for the Franka Panda, modified for use with perls2.

 **NOTE:** The `master` branch was last tested on Ubuntu 16.04 on 11/10/2020.
+**NOTE:** This repo is specifically intended for use with perls2, for the original Stanford IPRL Franka Panda Driver see https://github.com/stanford-iprl-lab/franka-panda-iprl

 Installation
 ------------